 Next, you’ll need a great mini donut maker recipe.
 The easy recipe I use starts with a cake mix, which means you can make mini donuts in any flavor you can find a cake mix in: chocolate, strawberry, lemon, white, etc.!
 We found a spice cake mix last week and the donuts made from it were absolutely delicious, especially when topped with a simple glaze.

 Like I mentioned, it only takes about 15 minutes to make a full batch of mini donuts (24-30) using the Mini Donut Maker.
-I’m sure you could also use this easy recipe in a donut pan to bake full size donuts in the over, however, I haven’t tried it yet myself.
+You can also use this recipe to make normal size donuts by baking them in a pan – read through the comments people have left for tips!

 Now, before I give you the recipe I will say this: cake mix donuts don’t taste exactly like donuts you’d buy at the store.
 Since they are baked instead of fried the consistency is a little different, although they are quite similar to “cake donuts”.
 The taste varies depending on the cake mix you choose.